 For more information on privatisation of education please visit our website.

-Also on Wednesday March 28 (11.30 to 1:00pm), Erica Murphy, RTE’s project officer, will chair a panel on ‘International Policies, Discourses, and Assessments’ where she will also present her forthcoming paper Country commitments to gender equality in education.
-On Wednesday 28 from 1:15pm to 2:45pm she will present her paper Accountability from a human right perspective: The incorporation and enforcement of the right to education into the domestic legal order during the session ‘Re-Mapping Global Governance of Education’.
+On Wednesday 28 from 1:15pm to 2:45pm Erica Murphy, RTE’s project officer, will present her paper Accountability from a human right perspective: The incorporation and enforcement of the right to education into the domestic legal order during the session ‘Re-Mapping Global Governance of Education’.
+On Thursday, March 29 (3pm to 4:30pm), she will participate on the panel 'Girls' education and empowerment' where she will present her paper Country commitments to gender equality in education.

 For more information on the right to education of women and girls please visit our website.